BlakeGarner/encoders-for-etc-eos/EncoderBoard/README.md

 #### PCB

 The schematic and PCB files were built using KiCad 5.1.
-But you only need the PCB Gerbers located in [EncoderBoard_RevA_Gerbers](./EncoderBoard_RevA_Gerbers/) to order your PCB.
+But you only need the PCB Gerbers located in the `EncoderBoard_RevA_Gerbers` folder to order your PCB.
 I ordered a black PCB so it matched(-ish) the black of my acrylic case.

 #### Electronic Parts